 First four out

 11) Tim Raines - Rock falls just short on the numbers.
 Besides

 SB's (of which he is more than deserving), his average and power are lackluster, no Gold Gloves.
 He did accumulate the most

 hits of anyone on the ballot (besides Palmeiro, Bonds, and Biggio) playing to the age of

-Factors against him: Played in Montreal during his prime, average defense, never was higher than 5th in an MVP vote.
+Factors against him: Played in Montreal during his prime, average defense, never was higher than 5th in an MVP vote, not a feared hitter.